 Github commit: 1213b54

 My c++ knowledge starting out is quite limited.
 I did some arduino and used c++ to solve a couple of Advent of Code questions, but that's it.
 I do have coding experience though, so that helps a lot.
 For the c++ thought, I started reading "The Audio Programming Book".
 This is a great start for some basics in audio programming in c/c++.
 Another great resource is the public available code by Emilie Gillet for her Mutable Instruments modules, found here: https://github.com/pichenettes/eurorack/.
 I have the Mutable instruments peaks module, of which the drum setting plays a drum sound based on an input trigger.
-Seeing as a sequencer is basically just triggering sounds at predefined times, this mutable Peaks code should of use.
-In the style of learning by doing, I did not stop to first read these sources though, just got stuck in as quickly as possible.
+Seeing as a sequencer is basically just triggering sounds at predefined times, this mutable Peaks code should be of use.
+In the style of learning by doing, I did not first read these sources, just got stuck in as quickly as possible.

 My high level plan is for writing the code is the following: